Skip to Content

 Treating tapeworms is a relatively easy fix with the proper medication.

-Most common dewormers for stomach worms will not get rid of a tapeworm as they need a particular chemical to get rid of them.
+Most common dewormers for stomach worms and intestinal parasites will NOT get rid of a tapeworm.
+They need a particular chemical to get rid of them.

 Praziquantel is a prescription drug that can be given orally or by injection.